Bozar/OneMoreLevel/user/doc/factory.md

 There are two types of gadgets: common (?) and rare (!).
 If you move over a rare gadget, you collect it automatically and your remaining time restores to its maximum: 24 turns.
 If you move over a common gadget, you put it into your bag.
 Your symbol, which is a digit, shows how many common gadgets you have found.
 Your bag holds at most 9 of them.
 Such a gadget disappears if you walk past it with a full bag.

 As mentioned above, you need to collect 3 rare gadgets to beat the game.
 At least one of them is far away from your starting point.
-And they are 10+ grids away from each other.
+And they are not so close to each other.

 When pressing Space to wait, if you have no common gadgets in the bag, you lose 1 turn.
 Otherwise, you lose 1 gadget and gain 8 turns, which can be interpreted as you identify an unknown gadget and regain courage.